awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 `AmazonRDSPerformanceInsightsReadOnly` is an AWS\-managed policy that grants access to all read\-only operations of the Amazon RDS Performance Insights API\.
 Currently, all operations in this API are read\-only\.

-If you attach `AmazonRDSPerformanceInsightsReadOnly` to an IAM user or role, the recipient can use Performance Insights with other console features\.
+If you attach `AmazonRDSPerformanceInsightsReadOnly` to a permission set or role, the recipient can use Performance Insights with other console features\.

 ## Creating a custom IAM policy for Performance Insights<a name="USER_PerfInsights.access-control.custom-policy"></a>

 For users who don't have the `AmazonRDSPerformanceInsightsReadOnly` policy, you can grant access to Performance Insights by creating or modifying a user\-managed IAM policy\.
-When you attach the policy to an IAM user or role, the recipient can use Performance Insights\.
+When you attach the policy to an IAM permission set or role, the recipient can use Performance Insights\.

 **To create a custom policy**